Wildboar-Software/directory/apps/meerkat-docs/docs/env.md

 to utilize chaining, a user must have authenticated using simple authentication or something stronger.

+Possible values are:

+- `0` for no authentication / anonymous.
+- `1` for simple authentication, which corresponds to any authentication mechanism using a password, regardless of whether that password is presented in plain text or with some form of hashing or encryption.
+- `2` for strong authentication, which corresponds to Strong or SPKM authentication.

 ## MEERKAT_MIN_AUTH_LEVEL_FOR_OB

 The integer representation of the minimum authentication level required for